Mellon Curricular Transformation Grants

 Mellon Curricular Transformation

-To support a fuller understanding for how white supremacy3 and settler colonialism4 impact college curricula and pedagogy, and to ensure academic units are fully prepared to engage in sustained curricular change work, the Mellon Process includes five steps:
+To support a fuller understanding for how white supremacy3 and settler colonialism4 impact college curricula and pedagogy, and to ensure academic units are fully prepared to engage in sustained curricular change work, the Mellon Process includes four steps:

 - Proposing a Curricular Transformation Plan